Pedestrian Traffic Fatalities By State: 2020 Preliminary Data

 Victims must be carefully moved in order to prevent further injury, so be sure to call the paramedics to the scene of any pedestrian accident that involves potential neck injuries.
 Emergency medical personnel are trained to move injury victims without aggravating their injuries.
 Even neck injuries that seem minor at first can result in years of pain and suffering.
 Whiplash is a common neck injury after any accident.
 It occurs when the neck cracks back and forth (like a whip) during an accident.

 The muscles and soft tissue in the area can become inflamed and sore, and this is a painful condition.
 Some cases resolve on their own after a few days of rest and pain medication.
 Other times, the damage lasts longer, and the injury victim is left with pain and discomfort in the neck that lasts for years.
-The best way to prevent lasting damage is to see a doctor as soon as possible after any accident, follow all recommendations for rest, medication, and rehabilitative services (like physical therapy).
+One way to prevent lasting damage is to see a doctor right after the accident and follow all recommendations for rest, medication, and rehabilitative services (like physical therapy).

 Internal Injuries

 Pedestrians can suffer serious damage to their internal organs during a car accident.
 The force of the collision can crush the abdominal cavity, permanently damaging the organs inside.
-The victim might not know about these crush injuries for hours – or even days after the accident.
-If you wait until you start to show symptoms of internal injuries, it could be too late to repair the damage.
+The victim might not know about these crush injuries for hours or even days after the accident.
+If you wait until symptoms of internal injuries start to manifest, it could be too late to repair the damage.

 It is important to see a doctor right away after any pedestrian accident, even if you do not show symptoms right away.
 Quick intervention could prevent serious, life-threatening conditions from developing in the hours after you are hit by a car.
 Internal bleeding is another life-threatening condition that may not show symptoms right away.

 If internal bleeding is slow, it can take hours for the victim to show symptoms of shock and blood loss.
-A doctor can detect internal bleeding more quickly with x-rays and imaging studies (as well as by monitoring the victim’s blood pressure for unexplained changes).
-Once again, early intervention gives victims the best possible chances of recovery.
+A doctor can detect internal bleeding more quickly with X-rays and imaging studies (as well as by monitoring the victim’s blood pressure for unexplained changes).
+Once again, early intervention gives victims a better chance of recovering from injuries.

 Broken Bones

 Insurance companies often treat broken bones as a relatively minor condition.
-They claim that pain and suffering is not significant and that it ends as soon as the cast is off.
+For example, they usually claim that pain and suffering are not significant and typically end as soon as the cast is removed.
 For many victims, the reality is far more serious.
 Broken bones cause weeks of pain and discomfort while the victim is in a cast.

 Some victims even require painful surgery before the cast is put on.
-Once the cast is off, there is a painful recovery period, in which the victim must rebuild muscle strength, which is a physically painful process.
+Once the cast is removed, a painful recovery period ensues, during which the victim must rebuild muscle strength, which is a physically demanding process.
 For many victims, the pain in the surrounding muscles lasts for years after a broken bone is healed.

-Car accident victims are entitled to fair compensation for all of this pain and suffering.
+Car accident victims may seek damages for their pain and suffering.
 Not every broken bone is a “simple break,” either.
 Some broken bones do not heal well due to underlying medical conditions (such as osteoporosis).
 Others require multiple surgeries to correct ongoing complications.

-Broken bones can even cause life-threatening conditions: if, for example, a blood vessel is cut on the shards of broken bone, a victim could bleed out unless there are medical professionals on hand to stop the bleeding immediately.
-Whether your broken bones are simple or complex, you are entitled to fair compensation for all the pain and suffering you experience because of another driver’s negligence.
+Broken bones can even cause life-threatening conditions: if, for example, a blood vessel is cut on the shards of broken bone, a victim could bleed out unless there are medical professionals on hand to stop the bleeding promptly.
+Whether your broken bones are simple or complex, you may be able to file a claim seeking fair compensation for the pain and suffering you experience due to another driver’s negligence.

 There are many important things that pedestrians can do to protect their own legal rights after a car accident.
-By understanding your rights and being prepared, you will be in the best possible position to protect them until you can hire a pedestrian injury lawyer.
-Follow these important steps to protect your legal rights after an auto accident occurs:
+By understanding your rights and being prepared, you may better position yourself to protect them.
+Here are steps you can take to help protect your legal rights after an auto accident occurs:

 • Be sure to get medical attention right away.
 Do not hesitate to call for an ambulance, even if you are not sure whether you will need to go to the emergency department.